 The Electricity-N/W-SP is responsible for the residential homes (smart) metering.
 Depending on local laws, the metering for the (Electrical Vehicle Charging Equipment) EVCE may be independent and might be a physical part of the EVCE.

 Depending on the PEV's brand, a parallel wired data connection may be included in the EVCE charging plug to enable the PEV's controller to access its agreed service and maintenance provider (PEV-SP).
 In case of no wired connection (high data rate, e.g. Ethernet), a short reach link, e.g. via ZigBee® or even Bluetooth® may be established (medium data rate ~2 Mb/s).
-This connection will then be routed via the EVCE's mobile broadband link to the PEV-SP's control center in parallel to the charging and power feed control data, which is routed to the EVC-SP's control center.
+This connection will then be routed via the EVCE's mobile broadband link to the PEV-SP's control centre in parallel to the charging and power feed control data, which is routed to the EVC-SP's control centre.

 Related Standard activities:

-TC 69 committee: working on [i.7] ISO/ IEC 15118 parts 1-4, vehicle to grid communication; currently under development
+TC 69 committee: working on [b-ISO/ IEC 15118] parts 1-4, vehicle to grid communication; currently under development

-EU standardisation Mandate 486 to CEN, CENELEC and ETSI (for further information refer to [i.8] Mandate 486)
+EU standardization Mandate 486 to CEN, CENELEC and ETSI (for further information refer to [b-Mandate 486])

-Open 2G: using [i.9] DIN specification 70121and [i.7] IEC 15118
+Open 2G: using [b-DIN specification 70121] and [b-ISO/ IEC 15118]

-DIN specification [i.9] 70121 defines the requirements for the communications between the electric vehicle (EV) and the charging EVCE).
+DIN specification [b-DIN specification 70121] defines the requirements for the communications between the electric vehicle (EV) and the charging EVCE).

+10.3.2 Source

+Not applicable